-- Full weight bearing as tolerated on the involved leg is allowed unless instructed otherwise after surgery to help with balance and stability. - Following the surgery three main goals exist: - 1.
-Full knee extension - 2.
-Quadriceps contraction and activation - 3.
-Control of pain and swelling - Keep the leg elevated for several days to help with swelling. - DO NOT put pillows under the knee at any time. - Depending on your limitations after surgery, several exercises will be beneficial for you at home: quad sets, ankle pumps and straight leg raises will be demonstrated to you and should be done 3-4 times per day. - To help gain full extension, place a small rolled up towel under your ankle and push the back of your knee back to the bed or floor by contracting your quadriceps muscle. - Being up and around after surgery will help diminish the risk of blood clots.

-• Formal physical therapy (PT) will begin several days after surgery.
-Therapy is usually initiated with a therapist coming to the home.
+- Keep the involved limb elevated for several days to help with swelling. - Depending on your limitations after surgery, several exercises will be beneficial for you at home: quad sets, ankle pumps and straight leg raises and should be done 3-4 times per day. - Being up and around after surgery will help diminish the risk of blood clots. - Formal physical therapy (PT) will typically begin within two weeks of surgery.